 The best time to look for a job is when you already have one, and the best time to build your network is before you need one.
 Building strong relationships with coworkers, managers, and industry colleagues is an important part of your career strategy.
 But sometimes it’s necessary to cultivate relationships with people you don’t already know.
 For example, if you have your eye on a job at a particular company or you’re trying to change careers, forging relationships with people in the space you want to occupy can be very valuable.
 Or perhaps you’re not sure what direction your career will take.
 In all these instances, online networking can be a smart move.
 So how do you build a network with people you’ve never met to expand your professional network?

 Online networking has two key components: presenting yourself as someone others will want to connect with, and knowing how to make the connection.
-In this blog post, we’ll tackle the first half: building your LinkedIn presence.
+In this blog post, we’ll tackle the first half: building your LinkedIn presence and creating a professional network.

 Demonstrate Expertise, Professionalism, and Confidence